michaelb/sniprun/doc/sources/common_options.md

 ### The "error_truncate" key

-Also available for every interpreter if you don't like how sniprun truncate some outputs by default (auto), but ill not have an effect on all interpreters.
+Also available for every interpreter if you don't like how sniprun truncate some outputs by default (auto), but it will not have an effect on all interpreters.

 ```
 interpreter_options = {